labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step1.md

     return records
 ```

+This `read_rides_as_dicts` function works in a similar way to the `read_portfolio` function.
+It reads a CSV file related to CTA bus data, skips the header row, creates a dictionary for each data row, and stores these dictionaries in a list.

 Now, let's test the `read_portfolio` function by opening a terminal in the WebIDE:

 1. Click on the "Terminal" menu and select "New Terminal"